armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #2 - Developing Cloud Native Applications - Parte 1/README.md

 ### User OCID & Auth Token

-Click on the user icon in the right-hand menu, then click on your user name.
+Click on the user icon in the right-hand menu, then click on **My profile**:

 ![user](images/user1.png)

-Copy the user's OCID and save it in Notepad.
+Copy the user's OCID, username and save it in Notepad:

-Then go to Auth Tokens and generate a new token, save the token in notepad.
+Then go to **Auth Tokens** and generate a new token, save the token in notepad.

 ![user](images/user2.png)